-Each of our seven Rights Made Real in Care Homes projects is designed to show how the Scottish Government’s Health and Social Care Standards will work in practice, demonstrating how to treat residents with real respect and dignity and uphold their human rights.
+Each of the funded projects was designed to show how these standards can work in practice, demonstrating how to treat residents with real respect and dignity and uphold their human rights.

-The initiative funded creative and innovative projects and ways of working that will benefit people living with dementia and show others how to make rights real in care homes.
-All partners in the project are committed to ensuring that older people, including those living with dementia, have a right to maintain strong connections with family and friends, with their communities and with the things that matter to them regardless of where they live.
+The initiative funded creative and innovative projects and ways of working to benefit people living with dementia and show others how to make rights real in care homes.
+All of the projects are committed to ensuring that older people, including those living with dementia, have a right to maintain strong connections with family and friends, with their communities and with the things that matter to them regardless of where they live.